stepper1029/Reversi/README.md

 for Java Swing.

 ### Strategy:
+The strategy determines how a player should move in a game of Reversi.
+It includes decisions for placing and passing. the FallibleReversiStrategy interface represents a strategy that may fail, while the InfallibleReversiStrategy represents a strategy that should never fail and will throw an error if it cannot return a move.
+Players have an InfallibleReversiStrategy field.
+All strategy objects work by taking in a list of valid moves to choose from and filtering through the list based on its particular strategy, and then breaking ties.
+Ties are currently broken by choosing the uppermost, leftmost option.
+Strategies can be com

+There are 4 specific strategy classes:
+- MostPieces: chooses the move with the most pieces
+-

 ### Player:
+The Player interface has two methods: play and getColor. play allows the player to choose a move, or return Optional.empty if they wish to pass.
+This information will then be handled by the controller. getColor allows the controller to access the color associated with the player in order to pass into model methods.

 ## Source organization:
 All components having to do with the model are in the src.cs3500.reversi.model package.
 This